 4. Cyber Essentials will bring you more business

-Cyber Essentials certification is already a requirement for some government contracts, and, likely, it will eventually become a mandatory requirement of organisations and companies in the future.
+Cyber Essentials certification is already a requirement for some government contracts, and it will likely become a mandatory requirement for organisations and companies in the future.
 By becoming part of the scheme now, you will be proactively ensuring that future customers and clients are fully aware of your commitment to protecting their information.
-Think about it this way – would you instead work with a company that’s fully committed to protecting you and themselves from cyber-attacks, or one which talks about it?

 5. It will save you time

-You might not see Cyber Essentials certification as a necessity you have time for right now, but it will certainly seem that way if you leave it too late and become a victim of online attacks.
+You might not see Cyber Essentials certification as a necessity you have time for right now, but it will certainly seem that way if you leave it too late and become a victim of a cyber attack.
 The truth is that the average time it takes to resolve an attack sits at 50 full working days.
 This is time no company can afford to waste, especially with the inherent risk of damage to the business’s reputation, which also comes with attacks of this nature.
-By investing time now, you’ll be saving countless working hours in the future, should your business become victimised.
+By investing time now, you’ll be saving countless working hours in the future.

 Cyber Essentials with OmniCyber Security

-If you’re convinced, it’s a straightforward process to get certified by the Cyber Essentials scheme and OmniCyber Security can help you do it!
+It’s a straightforward process to get certified by the Cyber Essentials scheme with OmniCyber Security.

-For a standard certification, you need only complete a three-step process, involving self-certification through an accredited body and completing a questionnaire.
+For a standard certification, you only need to complete a three-step process, involving self-certification through an accredited body and completing a questionnaire.
 Upon completion with a pass, you are awarded your certification.

 Meanwhile, should you wish to provide further enhanced protection from online attacks you can opt for Cyber Essentials Plus, which involves verification of your security being carried out by independent experts.